Supervisor Contact Info on a Federal Resume: Full Guide

 "After applying to six different federal career fields, I learned that sloppy supervisor info was the fastest way to get an application kicked back.
 HR specialists check those fields before they even read your duties section."

-After helping 15,000+ veterans build federal resumes through BMR, these are the supervisor-related mistakes I see most often:
+After helping 15,000+ veterans build federal resumes through BMR, these are the patterns I see most often around supervisor info:

-Using a unit phone number instead of a supervisor's direct line.
-A general base operator number or unit duty phone doesn't help an investigator reach a specific person.
+Using a unit phone number instead of a direct line.
+A general base operator number doesn't help anyone reach a specific person.
 Get the direct office number or, with permission, a personal cell.

 If you're building a federal resume from scratch, BMR's Federal Resume Builder walks you through every required field — including supervisor details, KSAs, and hours per week — so nothing gets missed.